JagtapSagar/Neural-Networks/RNN_BERT_Natural_Language_Inferencing/README.md

 ```

 #### Translation
-The premise-hpyothesis sentence pairs were translated using the the google translate API, but it was found that the API is inconsistent and fails to translate some sentences.
-This is especially a problem when one part of a sentence pair is translated to english and the other is not.
-In this case it might just be easier to keep sentences in their original language than to use a pair that uses sentences in two different languages.
+The premise-hypothesis sentence pairs were translated using the google translate API, but it was found that the API is inconsistent and fails to translate some sentences.
+This is especially a problem when one part of a sentence pair is translated to English and the other is not.
+In this case, it might just be easier to keep sentences in their original language than to use a pair that uses sentences in two different languages.

 #### Combining datasets
-Both the datasets were the combined to create to larger corpus.
-This majority of this corpus will be in english since the multilingual pairs were already a minority part of the original dataset 1.
+Both the datasets were combined to create a larger corpus.
+The majority of this corpus will be in English since the multilingual pairs were already a minority part of the original dataset 1.
 This combined dataset was used on some of the models that were tested.
-It was not used with all models because effects of the non-english sentence pair on classification accuracy are unknown.
-So the combined datast was only tested on models that returned consistent predicyion accuracy during training.
+It was not used with all models because the effects of the non-English sentence pair on classification accuracy are unknown.
+So the combined dataset was only tested on models that returned consistent prediction accuracy during training.

 ### Tokenization
-Tokanization is the process of creating a dictionary of words from the dataset in order to represent word based sentences in coordinate based vector representation.
-These token based arrays then can be vectorized and a model can be then trained to classify those vectors.
+Tokenization is the process of creating a dictionary of words from the dataset in order to represent word-based sentences in coordinate-based vector representation.
+These token-based arrays then can be vectorized and a model can be then trained to classify those vectors.

 There are a few ways of performing tokenization.
-In this project tokenization was performed using the 'Tokenizer' function from the tensorflow library.
-The most uage of takenization involves tokenizing only train set.
-This allows us get an idea of well the neural network is able to generalize when testing over the validation or test sets.
+In this project, tokenization was performed using the 'Tokenizer' function from the TensorFlow library.
+The most common usage of tokenization involves tokenizing only train set.
+This allows us to get an idea of well the neural network can generalize when testing over the validation or test sets.
-This method of implementing tokenizer was implemented in majority of the models trained.
-However, in order to see how much effect this can have a second method of tokenization was implemented in a few models which involves tokenizing the entire dataset.
+This method of implementing tokenizer was implemented in the majority of the models trained.
+However, to see how much effect this can have a second method of tokenization was implemented in a few models which involves tokenizing the entire dataset.

 ### Results

-The table below shows the final training and validation set accuarcy of various models tested.
+The table below shows the final training and validation set accuracy of various models tested.

 | Models | Train set accuracy | Validation set accuracy|
 |---|---|---|